Far from equilibrium relaxation in the weak coupling limit

-In many macroscopic systems, the coupling between the system and the bath is limited to the system boundary, which consists of only a small portion of the DoF.
-In these cases, only the boundary DoF are able to exchange heat with the thermal bath \cite{Teza2021_mpemba_boundary}.
-The rest of the DoF exchange energy with the boundary DoF and among themselves in a \emph{self-thermalization} process, which generates a uniform thermal energy distribution throughout the system.
-The combination of boundary coupling and self thermalization can generate strikingly counterintuitive phenomena like the Mpemba \cite{Lu2017,Klich2019,Gal2020,Lasanta2017,Kumar2020,walker2021,Jeng2006,Chaddah2010,Hu2018,paper:hydrates} and Kovacs \cite{Kovacs1964,Bertin2003,Mossa2004,prados2014kovacs,bouchbinder2010nonequilibrium,ruiz2014kovacs,lahini2017nonmonotonic} effects.
-A common feature in these effects is that the system explores far-from-equilibrium configurations in the relaxation process.
-However, one intuitively expects that in the limit of extremely fast self-thermalization, or equivalently -- weak coupling to the environment, where the system thermalizes much faster than the rate of energy exchange between the boundary DoF and the bath, the system stays close to thermal equilibrium even during the relaxation process.
-In this limit one assumes that the interaction with the bath changes the total energy in the system through heat exchange with the boundary DoF, but the system quickly thermalizes at the new energy, and hence stays at the equilibrium distribution corresponding to the current energy in the system.
+In macroscopic systems the coupling with the bath is commonly limited to the system boundaries, which consists of a considerably smaller (sub-extensive) portion of the DoF.
+In these cases, the boundary DoF are able to exchange heat with the bath \cite{Teza2021_mpemba_boundary}, while the rest of the DoF exchange energy with the boundary DoF and among themselves in an \emph{ergodization} process, which redistributes the energy within the system, while keeping the total energy fixed.
+The combination of heat exchange through the boundaries and internal ergodization can generate strikingly counterintuitive phenomena like the Mpemba \cite{Lu2017,Klich2019,Gal2020,Lasanta2017,Kumar2020,Jeng2006,chaddah2010overtaking,Hu2018,Kumar2020,bechhoefer2021fresh,walker2021,kumar2022anomalous,Teza2021_mpemba_boundary,pemartin2024shortcuts,walker2022mpemba,bera2023effect,walker2023optimal} and Kovacs \cite{Kovacs1964,Bertin2003,Mossa2004,prados2014kovacs,bouchbinder2010nonequilibrium,ruiz2014kovacs,lahini2017nonmonotonic} effects, dynamical phase transitions \cite{teza2022eigenvalue} and the cooling/heating asymmetry \cite{lapolla2020faster,ibanez2024heating}.
+Anomalous relaxation effects have been predicted and verified also in open quantum systems \cite{Carollo2021,chatterjee2023quantum,aharony2024inverse} with non-thermal analogs finding application in closed Hamiltonian systems \cite{ares2023entanglement,rylands2024microscopic,joshi2024observing}.
+These effects share a common feature: the system explores far-from-equilibrium distributions during the relaxation process.
+Intuitively, this is not expected in the weak coupling limit, where the slow timescale of the heat exchange with the bath should allow the system to thermalize as soon as some energy is exchanged, implying a quasistatic relaxation across the entire evolution.